horus/go-to-json/README.md

 ## Usage

-Please click the link on the right and paste your `struct` definitions.
+Please click the [link](https://horus.github.io/go-to-json/) to the right and paste your `struct` definitions.

 ## Is there anything...